 View guest users in a team

 Anyone in a team can see all members of a team, including guests, via Manage team in Microsoft Teams.
-See who's on a team or in a channel has more details.
+Refer to See who's on a team or in a channel for more details.

 To identify guest users: